riyaeliza123/PIT-detection-patterns/data/queries.md

 WITH individual_tag_detected AS(
   SELECT tag_id, datetime, detection_date, detection_time, loc_code
   FROM detections
-  WHERE tag_id IN (SELECT DISTINCT tag_id_long FROM outmigrant_return WHERE return = 1) and detection_date > DATE '2017-01-01' -- returns only and date being 2012 is a recording error
+  WHERE detection_date > DATE '2017-01-01' -- returns only and date being 2012 is a recording error
   ORDER BY datetime
 ),
 ranked_data AS (